galkahana/hummus-services-redux/README.md

 There's no env vars that you need to define on the client code.
 Nothing.
 So this section is about what you may see and interpret as env vars and how client side configuration is achieved anyways.

 The frontend project defines a single env var in either it's `.env` or `.env.development` files and it is `REACT_APP_API_URL`.
-It's intended to allow the frontend to work with the backend while devleoping. so in `.env.development` it's value is `"http://127.0.0.1:8080"`, pointing to your backend service, and in `.env` it's set to `""` cause the frontend is served from backend and so they share the url.
+It's intended to allow the frontend to work with the backend while developing. so in `.env.development` it's value is `"http://127.0.0.1:8080"`, pointing to your backend service, and in `.env` it's set to `""` cause the frontend is served from backend and so they share the url.

 That's it.
 Any other configuration is provided by the `index.html` page including a `config.js` script which is rendered (as a mustache rendering engine view) on the server side providing what configuration is necessary.
 Note that anything you put in here is visible to anyone...so don't expose here what shouldn't be exposed.